Many times in the Qur’an, we see that Allah uses cycles in seven. For example, Surah at-Talaq (Surah 65 – The Divorce) states

 Jesus of Nazareth came to Jerusalem riding on a donkey in what has become the well-known celebration of Palm Sunday.
 That day he announced himself and rode into Jerusalem as their Masih.
 The year was 33 AD.

 But if these prophecies of Zabur are so remarkable, and they are written in the Jewish Book – not the Injil – why do the Jews not accept Isa as the Masih?
 It is in their book!
 It should be obvious we think, especially with such precise and remarkably fulfilled predictions.
-It is in understanding why the Jews do not accept Isa as the Masih that we learn some further remarkable things about the coming of this One foretold by the prophets.
+Understanding why the Jews do not accept Isa as the Masih, we learn some further remarkable things about the coming of this One foretold by the prophets.
 We look at this question in the next article.